 About our Heirloom Tomatoes and Produce:

-Welcome to our little farm... for the past 19 years, we have specialized in growing 125 varieties of beautiful heirloom tomatoes from all over the world... and counting.
+Welcome to our little farm...
+We are a "Not for Profit" micro farm that for over 20 years, have enjoyed specializing in growing over 300 varieties of beautiful heirloom tomatoes from all over the world... and counting.

 The pictures of our heirloom tomatoes are taken at their prime ripeness, so that you may experience the beauty and proper color of each tomato.
-Often, sites show tomatoes at the color stage of the photographers liking, which doesn't represent the tomato's true coloring.
+Often, sites show tomatoes at and interesting color stage but often doesn't represent the tomato's true coloring of that particular variety.
 Usually, this is for the purpose of a more appealing marketable picture for selling their product.... a pet peeve of mine.
-It is my belief, that when you buy a seed product, you should receive exactly what the picture shows, not a mis-represented photoshopped color or an early stage of color change.
+It is my belief, that when you buy a seed product, you should receive exactly what the picture shows, not a mis-represented photoshopped color or an early stage of color change of any tomato.

 At the stage of prime ripeness, is when you can truly taste the actual characteristics of any tomato.
 This ripeness, brings out the heirloom's wonderful uniqueness in flavor for which they are so prized.
-To further enhance the taste of an heirloom, add just a tad of sea salt for a better, more complex tomato flavor.
+To further enhance the taste of an heirloom that isn't as good as some, just add a tad of sea salt on a slice to see a difference for a better and more complex tomato flavor.

 An "Heirloom" Is: a plant variety that has a history of being passed down by generations in a family or community and must be open-pollinated.
 There are four categories: family, created, commercial and mystery heirlooms.

-To be classified as an "heirloom tomato", the tomato seed has to come from a seed lineage that is at least 50 years old with the cut off date around the mid-60's, that is non-Commercial Hybrid and non-GMO seeds.
+To be classified as an "heirloom tomato", the tomato seed has to come from a seed lineage that is at least 50 years old with the cut off date around the mid-60's, that is of a non-Commercial Hybrid or of a non-GMO seed.

-Tomatoes in the late 1960's were starting to be engineered and corrupted by companies for desirable commercial characteristics.
-There are varying opinions about the cut off year of heirlooms... some make the end of WWII the cut off period, but because the seed corruption in commercial hybridization and GMO engineering started in the late 1960's, the consensus is that tomatoes up to then are accepted as heirlooms.
+Tomatoes in the late 1960's were starting to be corrupted by companies for desirable commercial characteristics.
+There are varying opinions about the cut off year of heirlooms... some make the end of WWII the cut off period, but because commercial hybridization started in the late 1960's, the consensus is that tomatoes up to then are accepted as heirlooms.

 Tomatoes historically, are said to have originated in South America and from there for many hundreds of years, have been cultivated all over the world producing all the heirloom varieties we have today.